Akshitwadhwa/Akshitwadhwa/README.md

 - 🌱 Passionalty looking into android development along with learning the flutter framework
 - 💞️ I’m looking to collaborate on anytype of projects ranging from python to web dev for creating the next big thing.
 - 😄 Pronouns: He/Him👦
 - ⚡ Fun fact: I also love working into graphic desiging and social media with doing some projects here and there.
-Open to video filimg and creaative video editing.
+Open to video filimg and creative video editing.
 - 😎 Side passions: love watching movies and informative documentries.
 Also into learning animating videos.

 <div align = "center">